women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Early Detection Is Very Important

 Early detection is the best treatment for breast cancer.
-Talk to your provider to discuss your risk and their recommendations for regular screening.
+Discuss your risk with your provider and their recommendations for regular screening.
 Regular screening usually includes mammography, clinical breast exams, and breast self-examination.
 According to the American Cancer Society, breast exams should be part of a woman’s regular health routine starting in her 20s.

 Practicing breast self-exams is an integral part of early detection for women.
 It’s recommended that women start around age 20 and should become a regular habit that continues after pregnancy and into menopause.
 Breast self-exams are essential to a woman’s health care throughout all stages of her life.